windowsair/MaixPy_DOC/en/get_started/get_hardware.md

 Of course, the quality of SD cards on the market is uneven, and the SPI mode may not be compatible.
 Try to buy a regular card.
 Or maybe you should customize the driver code ~~

 As shown below, the two cards on the left are not supported by the MaixPy driver.
-Both the middle and the right cards are supported, but the class10 card in the middle is the fastest.
+Both the middle and the right cards are supported, but the class10 card in the middle is the fastest(and tested maximum capacity is 128GB).

 ![](../../assets/TF.png)